 - In-lab report: A short report must be submitted by each student at the end of each lab.
 The report may contain at least a short title of the experiment, experimental procedure, data table, graph, data analysis, conclusion, and answers to in-lab questions.
 Experimental data can be shared among the members of the same team, but the rest of the report (e.g., comments and explanations) should be written individually.
-Each in-lab report carries 6 points. - Written test: There will be a written test consisting of questions on various aspects of this course.
-This test carries 34 points.
+Each in-lab report carries 6 points. - Final Paper: There will be a final report.
+This assignment carries 40 points.